Ulisaurio/Maqueta-EduSec/arduino/EduSecMega/README.md

 | Buzzer                  | 5 V |
 | RGB LED                 | 5 V |
 | Fingerprint reader      | 5 V |

+## Troubleshooting

+If the RFID reader does not detect cards or the fingerprint sensor appears missing, verify the following:

+1. **Power connections** – The MFRC522 module must be powered from 3.3 V. The fingerprint sensor uses the 5 V pin.
+2. **Signal wiring** – Connect the RC522's MOSI/MISO/SCK lines to pins
+   51/50/52 on the Mega and its SDA line to pin 10.
+The fingerprint sensor's TX pin goes to RX1 (pin 19) and its RX pin to TX1 (pin 18).
+3. **Serial commands** – Reading either module requires sending the commands `rfid` or `huella` (or `enrolar <id>`/`borrar <id>`).
+You can do this from the web interface or a serial terminal.
+The firmware will report "RFID listo"/"Sensor de huella listo" on startup when each peripheral is detected.
+Running `rfid` or `huella` also retries initialization if the module was not found at boot.